 - Check out if November is a good time to visit Vietnam

-Vietnam Weather by Region
+Vietnam weather by region

-Ho Chi Minh City Weather Overview
+Ho Chi Minh City and the south

 | Hanoi | |||